BackwardsUser/JASB/README.md

 (If the user is in Staff they'll still be able to use the Staff Tools.)

 #### Identify Staff
-This config option can be toggled via the config, but can also be done via command. `.config users staff indentify (true/false)`
+This config option can be toggled via the config, but can also be done via command. `.config users staff identify (true/false)`
-I'm on the fence of removing this option, however since it is an open source bot, and in the name of freedom I have decided not to.
-However I feel that there is no reason to disable this feature unless you're in a server with users who frequently search for revenge.
-Besides that reason transparency is huge for a community, there should be no reason certain things should be kept by community owners such as who the user is speaking to for support.
+This feature allows users to see who they're talking to, it will add their name to the bottom of the embed showing the responder's name.

 #### Updates Channel
 The Updates Channel has content!